 I have the smart keyboard and I find it really comfortable for typing, even for long periods of time.
-Also, it works surprisingly well not just for casual writing, but for source code too.
+Also, it works surprisingly well not just for casual writing, but for coding too.

-The fact that you can carry it in your hand and its light weight makes it also a winner for digital nomads.
+The fact that you can carry it in your hand and that it is so lightweight makes it also a winner for digital nomads.

 Thus, as soon as I started to use mine, the unavoidable question came to my mind: can you work on an iPad Pro and get rid of your laptop completely?

 This first post discusses working on an iPad Pro for Bloggers.
 Let’s go!